 5.1.2 you’re trying to gain cashback by fraudulent or other illegal means.

-5.2 We may withdraw the service by giving you 30 days’ notice.
+5.2 We may withdraw the service by giving you two months’ notice.
 If you’ve not broken this agreement, we’ll still pay you any cashback you’ve earned on payments made up to the date we withdraw the service.
 You won’t be able to earn any more cashback after this point.